 Personally, we don’t like that email is the only option.
 Other VPNs have different systems in place, such as Mullvad where each account is identified by a unique ID—there are no emails involved.

 Emails can potentially identify you, but of course, you can get around this by using a throwaway email address.
+We recommend this route when you sign up to Windscribe so you get 10GB per month while keeping your private email safe.

 Customer Support: You can chat (but you might have to dig for answers)